-Prescription Drugs - Drugs that your doctor tells you to take.
+Prescription Drugs - Medications that your doctor tells you to take.

-Prevention - What you do to help keep you healthy and stop you from getting sick.
-For example, checkups and flu shots.
+Prevention - What you do to help keep you healthy and stop you from getting sick such as checkups and flu shots.

-Primary Care Provider or Primary Care Physician - Also referred to as a "PCP", this is a medical professional who takes care of your health.
-They are usually the first person you call when you have health issues or need care.
-Your PCP can be a doctor, nurse practitioner, physicians assistant, osteopath, or sometimes a naturopath.
+Primary Care Provider or Primary Care Physician - The medical professional who takes care of your health.
+This is usually the first person you call when you have health issues or need care.
+Your PCP can be a doctor, nurse practitioner, physician's assistant, osteopath or sometimes a naturopath.

-Primary Care Dentist (PCD) - The dentist you usually go to who takes care of your teeth and gums.
+Primary Care Dentist (PCD) - The main dentist who takes care of your teeth and gums.

-Provider-Any person or agency that provides a health care service.
+Provider - A licensed person or group that offers a health care service.
+Examples are a doctor, dentist or therapist.

 Residential Care Program - A facility providing room, board and mental health services.
-The program helps you function at home or school and in the community.
+The program helps you function at home, school, and in the community.

-Rehabilitation Services - Special services to improve strength, function or behavior, usually after surgery, injury, or substance abuse.
+Rehabilitation Services and Devices - Special services and devices to help you get back to full health.
+These help usually after surgery, injury or substance abuse.